 There’s dozens of different Muay Thai / Boxing Glove models in the Fairtex lineup.
 However, most of the differences are simply cosmetic — i.e. different color combinations.
 However, there are a few core models that are structurally different.
 I’ve listed them all here and give an explanation about that model.
 This should make it easier for you to pick out the right Fairtex glove model for your needs.

 THE classic Muay Thai gloves by Fairtex.
 These are the BGV1’s, and their most popular and basic model is the black BGV1 Tight Fits.
 You can get these in all sizes up to 20 oz.
 Fairtex often makes fancy patterns and designs based on this model which offer the same features and core design, but just different cosmetically.

 Pro Competition Model (BGL6)

-Lace up OR Vlecro gloves designed for full contact Muay Thai / Kickboxing competitions.
+Lace up OR Velcro gloves designed for full contact Muay Thai / Kickboxing competitions.
 These are used for K1, Strike Force, WBC Muay Thai, and so on.
 These are the Fairtex gloves you see on TV likely.
-I like the design for sparring Muay Thaih, but it’s a bitch to use the Lace Up version (we use the lace up BGL6’s at the Gym I train at in Thailand).For sparring, I recommend the velcro.
+I like the design for sparring Muay Thai, but it’s a bitch to use the Lace Up version (we use the lace up BGL6’s at the Gym I train at in Thailand).For sparring, I recommend the velcro.